I gotta a new pie book in the mail and I LOVE IT! Immediately these Cheddar Rye Apple Hand Pies leaped out at me!

 Cheddar Rye Pie Crust--Let's Talk About It!

 The dough made me scratch your head a bit and wonder if all was going to be ok.
 I was like,"Are these going to bake up?
 Are they just gonna get all melty and weird?"

 I can assure you, they did not bake up weird…instead they baked up like regular pie dough, in fact maybe they were a more beautiful brown color because of the cheese?
 Who knows.

-I imagine the super high temperature of 450 degrees F helps with cheese not oozing out of the dough.
-Also, we’re directed to use “aged Cheddar” which isn’t super duper melty.
-So that helps, too.
+The super high temperature helps the cheese to not ooze out of the dough.
+The recipe calls for “aged Cheddar” in the pie dough, which isn’t super duper melty.
+So this absolutely helps, too!

-The rye flour adds a nice nuttiness.
-These tasted like comforting flavors of all.
-SO GOOD.
+And the rye flour adds a nice nuttiness.
+These tasted like comforting flavors of all--SO GOOD.

 - 2 tablespoons apple cider vinegar

 - 1 ½ cups 3 sticks unsalted butter, straight from the fridge (They recommend European-style butter, I just regular!)